phlash/doom-tidal/README.md

 Debugging is by resetting the badge, then connecting your favourite serial terminal program (I like `minicom`) to the TiDAL badge REPL, before selecting `Doom` app on the badge screen...

+## What's all the other stuff?

+`phlashboot` is a test program to ensure I can build/install/run a very simple program on a bare metal device, and/or as an application in an OTA slot.

+`memstuff` is my investigation of the workings of ESP32S3 memory mapping/caching to make very sure I understand it, and see how it's used by micropython, so I can do vile things without causing harm...

+ * `romread` and supporting bits is a `.mpy` module for poking about in memory..
+ * `binsegments` is a trivial display program for ESP-IDF format `.bin` files that are loaded from bootstrap or an OTA partition.
+ * other files are notes and logs (especially useful: uPython.map)

 ## How's it going?